Presenting the 2020 Young Lions jury.

-Mary Maddever is SVP, editorial director of Brunico Communications, overseeing journalistic policy and procedures for the company’s editorial brands, and publisher of strategy & Media In Canada.
+Mary Maddever is SVP, editorial director of Brunico Communications, overseeing journalistic policy and procedures for the company’s editorial brands, and publisher of Canadian marketing business publications strategy & Media In Canada.

-Maddever has lead content strategy and new product development on many Brunico brands, recruited and trained teams for launches and refreshes, and most recently oversaw the transition for the Marketing brand acquisition.
+Maddever has led content strategy and new product development on many Brunico brands, recruited and trained teams for launches and refreshes, and oversaw transitioning for the Marketing brand acquisition.

-As executive editor of strategy, a remit she held since helming its relaunch in 2004, Maddever launched Brunico’s first offshoot daily e-news/site Media In Canada, and also developed stimulant, a creative-focused offshoot of the strategy brand’s ad and marketing universe.
-She also spearheaded new Awards programs and collaborated on new event franchises.
+As executive editor of strategy since helming its relaunch in 2004, Maddever launched Brunico’s first offshoot daily e-news/site Media In Canada, and also developed stimulant, a creative-focused offshoot.
+She also spearheaded new awards programs and conference franchises.

 Prior to that, Maddever was editor of Playback, Canada’s bi-weekly TV & film industry journal and its subsidiary magazine offshoots, such as Playback International.